marsbroshok/google-cloud-function-retry-decorator/README.md

 # google-cloud-function-retry-decorator
 Decorator for retrying Google Cloud Functions.
-Basically copy-paste from [Google's documentation](https://cloud.google.com/functions/docs/bestpractices/retries) wrapped as a helper function to import and use as a decorator.
+Basically copy-pasted from [Google's documentation](https://cloud.google.com/functions/docs/bestpractices/retries) and wrapped as a helper function to import and use as a decorator.